Introduction

 The stamps are 21.5mm x 27.5mm and 27mm x 21.5mm.
 Perf 12½.

 1½f, stamp.
-Rising Sun and stylized clouds over a ploughed field.
+Rising Sun and stylized clouds over a ploughed Manchurian field.
 The majority of 1½f these stamps are thought to have come from the Post Office at Mukden.
+Although the print run is shown as 210,000 stamps it is rumoured that many sheets had to be destroyed due to defects, this may be one reason for the remaining supply being issued in Mukden.

 3f, stamp.
-A shadowgraph picture of the old and modern city of Hsinking to signify modernisation and progress.
+A shadowgraph picture with the old city of Changchun in the foreground and modern city of Hsinking in the background, to signify modernisation and progress.
 This stamp appears with heavy shiny gum or no gum at all.
 The reason for this is unclear.
+Offsets are known to occur of this stamp.

 210,000